BrentAIICT/MSSA-SCA/README.md

 ### 5. Choose No
-- Type n to the question about receiving promotional material
+- Type n to the question about receiving product updates

 ![GitHub Signup page](Pics/git06.jpg)
 ---